qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/communicating.rst

    QGIS Message bar with timer

-The examples above show an error bar, but the ``level`` parameter can be used to creating warning messages or info messages, using the ``QgsMessageBar.WARNING`` and ``QgsMessageBar.INFO`` constants repectively.
+The examples above show an error bar, but the ``level`` parameter can be used to creating warning messages or info messages, using the ``QgsMessageBar.WARNING`` and ``QgsMessageBar.INFO`` constants respectively.

 .. figure:: /static/pyqgis_developer_cookbook/warningbar.png
    :align: center